 Seriously, how much crap can we stuff into these medicine cabinets?
 And under the sinks?
-And how many duplicated items did we own because neither my husband or I ever thought to look into each other’s medicine cabinets to find allergy medicine or rubbing alcohol?
+And how many duplicated items did we own because neither my husband or I ever thought to look into each other's cabinets to find allergy medicine or rubbing alcohol?

 And how about these drawers?
-It was amazing that we were ever able to even find what we needed!
+It was amazing that we were ever able to find what we needed!

 Oh- and how did we decide that the best place to store all of the dog’s ear cleaning supplies would be on our windowsill?
 What- for quick emergency access?